-There's a simple trick to reduce the repayment period of your mortgage and save you thousands over the course of your loan: Make extra payments which apply toward your loan principal.
-Borrowers make this happen in a few different ways.
-Paying a single extra full payment one time a year is probably the simplest to arrange.
-However, many people will not be able to pull off this huge extra payment, so dividing an extra payment into twelve additional monthly payments is a great option too.
-Another option is to pay a half payment every two weeks.
-The effect here is that you make one extra monthly payment each year.
-Each of these options yields different results, but they will all significantly reduce the length of your mortgage and lower your total interest paid.
+Here's a simple trick to significantly reduce the length of your mortgage and save you thousands of dollars over the course of your loan: Make additional payments that go to your principal.
+People accomplish this goal in a few different ways.
+Making a single extra payment one time a year is perhaps the easiest to track.
+Of course, many people can't swing such an enormous extra payment, so dividing an extra payment into twelve additional monthly payments is a great option too.
+Another option is to pay a half payment every other week.
+The result is you make one additional monthly payment each year.
+These options differ slightly in reducing the final payback amount and shortening payback length, but each will significantly shorten the length of your mortgage and lower the total interest paid over the life of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.